differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-10-erlang-source-with-direnv.md

 ## Updating the installation

 If you're hacking on Erlang, and you rebuild it, you'll need to get kerl to reinstall it.
-This involves some trickery:
+This involves some more trickery:

 ```sh
 rm -r "$HOME/.kerl/erlangs/source"